forpleuvoir/ibuki_gourd/README-ENG.md

    autoScan = AutoScan.close
 ) {

     // When autoScan is disabled, manually add configuration objects to the container:
     // addConfig(configEntry)
     // Or use extension methods for configuration items

     // Using property delegation
     var stringConfig by ConfigString("config_key_1", "defaultValue")

     // When autoScan is disabled, the `string` method automatically adds the config item
     // to the container.
 Generally, extension methods should be defined in the respective
     // configuration class file.
     var stringByExtension by string("config_key_1", "defaultValue")

     // Without delegation
     val mapConfig = ConfigStringMap("config_key_2", mapOf("k1" to "v1", "k2" to "v2"))

+    init {
+        //If autoScan is enabled, you do not need to manually add configuration items addConfig(Other)
+    }

     // Add a child container
     object Other : ModConfigContainer("other") {
-      // Additional logic for nested settings
+        //......
     }
 }
 ```